 Here is some of the ways in which I do this, and a few ideas that I have still yet to do.

 Memorial Gift Idea's For Mother's Day

-5. A few years ago a family member stumbled across a lovely memorial site called GoneTooSoon, this site enables you to create an everlasting tribute to you're loved ones.
-This is a free service where you're friends and family members can also light a virtual candle and leave a tribute on anniversaries, birthdays and special days such as Mothers Day.
+5. A few years ago a family member stumbled across a lovely memorial site called GoneTooSoon, this site enables you to create an everlasting tribute to your loved ones.
+This is a free service where your friends and family members can also light a virtual candle and leave a tribute on anniversaries, birthdays and special occasions such as Mothers Day.

-6. My family paid for some flowers to be planted at the Hospice where my Mum passed away, we would take her to sit outside often so it seemed very fitting.
-You can also send a bouquet of flowers or a donation to say Thank You for the care your loved one received.
+6. My family paid for some flowers to be planted at the Hospice where my Mum passed away, we would take my Mum to sit outside often, so it seemed very fitting.
+You can also send a bouquet of flowers or a donation to say Thank You for the care your loved one received in their memory.

-7. I mentioned before that i planted a Rose but is also nice to plant a tree in memory of you're loved one along with a personalised plaque.
+7. I mentioned before that I planted a Rose but is also nice to plant a tree in memory of your loved one, along with a personalised plaque.

 8. As i said my children see their Nanny as the brightest star in the sky, and so another lovely idea is to buy a 'Name a Star Gift Box' where you can name a star after a loved one which will never be forgotten.

-10. I know this one is nothing to do with Mothers day but i thought it was worth a mention, i have a lovely Christmas Tree ornament which is shaped like an angel and has a photo of my Mum inside and we place it on the Christmas tree every year.
-Last year i bought my Mother in Law one for her tree with a photo of her Father inside and she was rather emotional but very pleased with the gift.
+10. I know this one is nothing to do with Mothers day but I thought it was worth a mention, I have a lovely Christmas Tree ornament which is shaped like an angel and has a photo of my Mum inside, and we place it on the Christmas tree every year.
+Last year i bought my Mother in Law one for her tree with a photo of her Father inside, and she was very pleased with the gift.

 11. I also have a beautiful wooden memory box and inside are some photo's of me and my Mum and also a few items of my Mums jewellery, I have since added memories of my own.